RAE Staff

 lperez@estuaries.org

-Lisette Perez is a passionate environmental advocate and educator, originally from the South Side of Chicago.
+Lisette Perez is a passionate environmental educator, originally from the South Side of Chicago.
 Her journey in the environmental field began at the University of Missouri-Columbia, where she discovered her passion through courses like ornithology and dendrology, deepening her understanding of natural systems and setting the foundation for her commitment to conservation.
 After graduation, Lisette took a leap of faith to expand her exposure and experience, which led her from the “concrete jungle” of Chicago to the Tongass National Forest in Juneau, Alaska—the largest national forest in the U.S., where she worked as an interpretive ranger.

 Back in Chicago, Lisette worked with the Field Museum of Natural History on a variety of initiatives, from leading environmental education programs for 3rd to 5th graders in local forest preserves to coordinating native garden projects that foster community and urban biodiversity.
-Her dedication extended to advancing equitable marine policy with the Department of Fish and Wildlife in Newport, Oregon.
+Her dedication extended to advancing fair marine policy with the Department of Fish and Wildlife in Newport, Oregon.

 Undria Polley